vgough/encfs/INSTALL.md

     cmake ..
     make

-Optional, but strongly recommended, is running the test suite to verify that the generated binaries work as expected (runtime: 20 seconds)
+Optional, but strongly recommended, is running the unit and integration tests to verify that the generated binaries work as expected.
+Unit tests will run almost instantly:

     make test

+Integration tests will take ~20 seconds to run and will mount an encrypted filesystem and run tests on it:

+    make integration

 The compilation process creates two executables, encfs and encfsctl in the encfs directory.
 You can install to in a system directory via